Uzen-Nagasaki Station: Lines

-Uzen-Nagasaki Station is served by the Aterazawa Line, and is located 11.0 rail kilometers from the terminus of the line at Kita-Yamagata Station.
+Uzen-Nagasaki Station is served by the Aterazawa Line and is located 11 km from the start of the line at Kita-Yamagata, and 13.3 km from Aterazawa.
+The preceding station of Uzen-Kanezawa is 1.5 km away and the following station of Minami-Sagae is 2.5 km away.

 Station layout

 The station was built with a single island platforms connected to the station building by a footbridge.
 However, with the opening of the west exit in 2004, the tracks on the west wide of the platform were removed, making the station effectively a side platform with trains in both directions using the same side of the platform.
 The station is a staffed Kan'i itaku station.
+The station has no accessibility features.

+Platforms

 History

-Uzen-Nagasaki Station began operation on December 11, 1921 With the privatization of the JNR on April 1, 1987, the station came under the control of the East Japan Railway Company.
+Uzen-Nagasaki Station began operation on July 20, 1921.
+The station briefly acted as the terminal station of the Aterazawa line, until December 11, 1921, when the line was extended to Sagae.
+With the privatization of the JNR on April 1, 1987, the station came under the control of the East Japan Railway Company.
+In 2004, platform 1 of the island platform was transformed into a west-side exit at the request of residents on the west side of the station.

+The Station will start accepting Suica Cards in Spring 2024, with the extension of the Sendai area Suica zone to Yamagata Prefecture.

 Passenger statistics

-In fiscal 2018, the station was used by an average of 376 passengers daily (boarding passengers only).
+In fiscal 2022, the station was used by an average of 317 passengers daily (boarding passengers only).

+Below is table containing the passenger statistics since the year 2000: